What is Kansas hunting known for?

 For pricing and to purchase a license, visit ksoutdoors.com

 How long is a Kansas hunting license good for?

 Kansas features 365-day licenses.
 As opposed to the calendar year, Kansas licenses are good for one year from the date of purchase.

 Yes!
 Kansas has more than 1 million acres of Walk-in Hunting Access.

 Are there mule deer in Kansas?

-- Kansas has a nice populations of mule deer in the western 1/3 of the state.
+Kansas has a nice population of mule deer in the western region of the state.
 Special permits are needed to hunt them.
 Kansas has produced some of America’s best bucks.

 Can you hunt elk in Kansas?

 There is elk hunting in Kansas.
 Most hunters have drawn special permits, distributed by drawing, on or near Fort Riley, on a free-ranging herd.
 Permits can also be purchased at most license vendors to hunt small elk populations in other parts of the state.
 Morton County is not open to elk hunting.

 Yes, it is legal to hunt big and small game in Kansas with crossbows during any season that allows archery hunting.
 There are no minimum requirements as per poundage.